EleanorKahn/Tic-Tac-Toe/README.md

+### Learning Goals
+This is the frontend of a fullstack project.
+The goal is to have users play each other, and be able to log in and see their previous scores and history of wins/losses.
+I chose the official react tutorial for my frontend.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>